Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Iterating the Gor'kov-Hedin-Baym Equations

+where $\mathbf{\Sigma}^{GWph}$ is composed of the clamped-ion and the Fan-Migdal self-energies that come from the static and dynamic lattice correlations, respectively.
+A diagrammatic representation of the various components of the GW self-energy is given in Fig.~\ref{fig:SE}(a)-(c).
+In the absence of superconductivity, the GWA has been successful in providing a reasonable description of the screening environment in solids, yielding single-particle mass and band gap renormalizations and lifetime effects \cite{aryasetiawan1998gw,onida2002electronic,reining2018gw}.

-In conventional superconducting systems, where phonons are the key driver of electron-electron pairing, Migdal showed that the corrections beyond the bare electron-phonon vertex are typically small in Fermi liquids\cite{migdal1958interaction}, since the electronic mass $m$ is significantly smaller than the ionic masses in the solid.
-In this situation, it is routine to neglect vertex contributions altogether and prioritize the description of the screening environment\cite{allen1983theory,scalapino1966strong}.
+Importantly, the GWA lays the foundation for the Migdal-Eliashberg theory of conventional superconductors, wherein phonons are the key driver of electron-electron pairing\cite{allen1983theory,eliashberg1960interactions,eliashberg1961temperature,migdal1958interaction}.
+For these systems Migdal showed that corrections beyond the bare electron-phonon vertex are typically small in Fermi liquids\cite{migdal1958interaction}, since the electronic mass $m$ is significantly smaller than the ionic masses in the solid.
+Moreover, since electron correlations are considered minimal in these systems it is routine to neglect the electronic vertex contribution also and prioritize the description of the screening environment\cite{allen1983theory}.